 - Ensure that picking and documentation are done well in advance of the time of shipping.

 - Schedule receiving and shipping in different shifts (morning–evening).

 - In case your throughput is very high and you ship several times a day, it is preferable to have a manifest system of your own that supports all modes of transportation that you use for shipping.

 - Logic-based warehouse tech for shipping can lower the costs substantially by determining the most optimal carrier and transport method for shipping any order.
 Complex logic can also enable you to make intelligent choices in case the carrier and/or method are inexpensive but not efficient.

-- Keep the shipping docks always clean and decluttered and avoid personnel unrelated to this process present in this area while shipping is taking place.
+- Always keep the shipping docks clean and decluttered, and avoid having personnel unrelated to this process present in this area while shipping is taking place.

-As we have seen, optimizing the shipping process is highly correlated with the way previous warehouse processes have taken place.
+As we have seen, optimization of the shipping process is highly correlated with the way preceding warehouse processes have taken place.
 For shipping to be effective and efficient, these predecessors must be optimized.
-Once the previous processes have been streamlined, only then can we focus on specific best practices and technologies to optimize the shipping process itself.
+Once the preceding processes have been streamlined, only then can we focus on specific best practices and technologies to optimize the shipping process itself.